We review the Natural Cycles app to see if this natural contraception is worth the hype.

 This form of contraception could be classified as a method of natural family planning, but we wanted to include it on its own as so many users are interested in hearing reviews and experiences of the app.

 During your menstrual cycle your temperature rises and falls slightly, which is due to the change in your body’s hormone levels.
-The Natural Cycles algorithm analyses your temperature (and optional LH test results) as well as taking fluctuations and cycle irregularities into account to identify ovulation and thereby calculate your red and green days.
+The Natural Cycles algorithm analyses your temperature (and optional luteinising hormone (LH) test results) as well as taking fluctuations and cycle irregularities into account to identify ovulation and thereby calculate your red and green days.

 The number of green days will increase as the algorithm gets to know your fertility cycle – it can take around three months of using the Natural Cycles app for the algorithm to become more effective.
 On red days, you will need to use protection such as condoms or abstain from sex altogether.